hjson/hjson/pages/syntax.md

 Is the *string* `"My half empty glass,\nI will fill your empty half.\nNow you are half full."`

+#### Strings

+Quoted strings can be written with 'single' or "double" quotes.

+Note: single quotes are new (2017/7) and may not yet be supported on all platforms.

 #### Root Braces - **OBSOLETE**

 While Hjson allows you to omit `{}` for the root object, this feature should no longer be used.